-Head of Legal & Compliance, Forsyth Barr Limited
+Head of Legal, Forsyth Barr Limited

 Nick joined Forsyth Barr in 2014.
 He has over 20 years experience in the financial and legal industries in NZ and overseas.
 Nick holds an LLB (Hons) from Victoria University of Wellington and a BSc (Hons) Mathematics from the University of Canterbury.
-He is also Deputy Chair of the NZ Markets Disciplinary Tribunal and Chair of the Securities Industry Association.
+He is also Deputy Chair of the NZ Markets Disciplinary Tribunal.